GabrielSpear/Ping-Pong/README.md

 ## Description

 This is a webpage game created to run on any computer or phone browser that is connected to the internet.
 It is a game that shows whether a number is ping, pong or both depending on its divisibility.
+Some more instructions are on the game page, take a look and make sure you understand fully the way it runs.

 ## Setup: